Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Experiments and results

 We then calculated the probability of mixed interpretations within background input cycles.
-To match the procedure of \cite{jezek2011theta}, we defined the phase in relation to the network activity recorded in the model (\cref{fig:coba_jezek}c). \citet{jezek2011theta} segregated the network activity into cycles using the recorded firing rate such that the minimum firing rate corresponds to phase zero.
-We reordered the phase at every value of $\Egratio$ accordingly (\cref{fig:coba_jezek}d, insets).
-We then analyzed the probability of mixed states in the first and second half of the cycle (as \citealp{jezek2011theta}) at every value of $\Egratio$ (\cref{fig:coba_jezek}d).
-When analyzing how the mean probability changes over the range of conductance ratios, we found that there were two regions matching the situation described by \cite{jezek2011theta}.
-Interestingly, the conductance ratio of corresponding to unbiased sampling at $\Egratio = 1.8$ does not fall into either range (\cref{fig:coba_jezek}e).
-This raises the question whether synapses that mediate the effect of background input on cortical assemblies are optimally tuned towards achieving a balanced regime -- i.e., unbiased temperature changes -- or whether it is computationally useful for some cortical functions to tune the effect of oscillatory activity towards being explicitly biased.
+To match the procedure of \cite{jezek2011theta}, we defined the phase in relation to the network activity recorded in the model (\cref{fig:coba_jezek}c). \cite{jezek2011theta} segregated the network activity into cycles using the recorded firing rate such that the minimum firing rate corresponds to phase zero.
+We defined the phase at every value of $\Egratio$ accordingly (\cref{fig:coba_jezek}d, insets).
+We then analyzed the probability of mixed states in the first and second half of the cycle (as \cite{jezek2011theta}) at every value of $\Egratio$ (\cref{fig:coba_jezek}d and \labelcref{fig:coba_jezek}e).
+One can observe a strong dependence of the theta-phase of mixed states on this ratio.
+We found that there were two regions matching the situation described in \cite{jezek2011theta}, see \cref{fig:coba_jezek}e.
+Interestingly, the conductance ratio corresponding to unbiased sampling at $\Egratio = 1.8$ does not fall into either range.
+This raises the question of whether synapses that mediate the effect of background input on cortical assemblies are optimally tuned towards achieving a balanced regime -- i.e., unbiased temperature changes -- or whether it is computationally useful for some cortical functions to tune the effect of oscillatory activity towards being explicitly biased.

+In summary, we found that a simple circuit model can reproduce theta cycle mediated place cell flickering in the hippocampus.
+In our model, the inhibition/excitation ratio of the background input determines the theta-phase relation of the network tempering dynamics.
+This relation is consistent with experimental data from \cite{jezek2011theta} in an unbalanced regime.
 We emphasize that this experiment only provides a first example of linking sampling models to experimental data.
-Clearly, more data is needed to fully constrain sampling models of cortex.
+More data is needed to fully constrain sampling models of the cortex.
 In particular, experiments establishing more direct links between neuronal properties and sampling model features such as probability distributions or sampling temperatures represent a necessary prerequisite for a quantitative understanding of sampling computations in the brain.